patricklam/plam.new-webpage/content/post/20200905-heaphy-track.md

 ---

+Finally, part 1. <a href="/post/20200723-penguins/">Part 2: Pohatu Penguins.</a> <a href="/post/20200822-arthurs-pass-and-the-tranzalpine">Part 3: Arthur's Pass and the TranzAlpine.</a> <a href="/post/20200718-breakfree/">Part 3b: BreakFree on Cashel</a>.

+All the pictures: <a href="https://gallery.patricklam.ca/index.php?/category/1227">gallery</a>

+# Introduction

 As soon as the Great Walks bookings opened after lockdown, we thought we would sign up for at least one, to see what they were like.
 At this point I can’t remember why, but we chose the Heaphy Track as our first